cjpanda/TheOdinProject/README.md

-# The Series is MyProject from the TheOdinProject
+# Theese are My Projects from the TheOdinProject

 ## Projects
 ## 1. Signup Page